AmberC0209/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_anomaly_detection.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are measured on the PSM dataset with a time series length of 100.**
+<b>Note: The above accuracy metrics are measured on the PSM dataset with a time series length of 100.</b>

 ## III.
 Quick Integration
 > ❗ Before quick integration, please install the PaddleX wheel package.
 For details, refer to the [PaddleX Local Installation Guide](../../../installation/installation.en.md)